bparanj/crystal/electronics/book/basics/cccs-exp.md

 - Uses only analog components (transistors and resistors).
 - Provides hands-on experience with current-controlled sources.

-This experiment effectively models a CCCS, showcasing how an input current can control and replicate an output current in analog circuits.
+This experiment models a CCCS, showing how an input current can control and replicate an output current in analog circuits.